Summer is a time to relax, right? Unfortunately, insurance consumers can’t get too relaxed at the beach ... or in the mountains ... or anywhere else.

-These scams take several forms, such as:
+These scams can take several forms, including:

 A friendly driver waves you out of a parking space, then suddenly speeds up into your path.
 You slam into the other car, and the driver of that car fakes whiplash in order to file a phony insurance claim.

 A car suddenly speeds up and whips out in front of your car.
-The driver suddenly jams on the brakes, forcing you to rear-end that car.
+The driver suddenly slams on the brakes, forcing you to rear-end that car.
 The other car may be packed with passengers who’ve been trained how to fake whiplash injuries.